Sitetheory/Sitetheory-Docs/Overview/Features.rst

 Platform
 ********

-Gutensite is the primary vendor of the CMS, but it will have a site like any other client.
-And the admin that all its clients use will be pages from its website (associated with Gutensite's siteId #1).
+Sitetheory is the primary vendor of the CMS, but it will have a site like any other client.
+And the admin that all its clients use will be pages from its website (associated with Sitetheory's siteId #1).
 But any client could theoretically be subscribed to the "platform" features, and get their own pages as well.
 This would allow designers and developers to have their own clients using their version of the pages.

 ********
 Accounts